noahgibbs/codefolio_octopress/source/_posts/2014-02-12-installing-avdis-quarto.markdown

 * Install fontforge (<tt>brew install fontforge</tt>).

 * I didn't need to install Ruby or RubyGems.
-If you do -- well, try to make sure you get Ruby 1.9.
-This step could be difficult if you're not already a Rubyist :-(
+If you do -- well, try to make sure you get Ruby 1.9 or higher.
+This step could be difficult if you're not already a Rubyist.
+We're working on it :-(

 * <tt>gem install quarto</tt>